 Local news media have been reporting that three people died in a high speed crash with a tractor trailer that happened in Gainesville at 1AM on Friday.
 Setting aside the human tragedy for a moment, this story reflects one of the biggest problems for the victims family in ever getting a balanced understanding of what happened that night.
-As any car accident attorney in Gainesville Georgia knows, the is a substantial danger of evidence and witnesses dissappearing by the time someone investigates on behalf of the family.Facts of the Tractor Trailer Accident
+As any Atlanta tractor-trailer accident lawyer knows, the is a substantial danger of evidence and witnesses dissappearing by the time someone investigates on behalf of the family.Facts of the Tractor Trailer Accident

 Satellite View of Intersection Prior to Traffic Light Install

 The police report is not ready yet, but Corporal Holbrook with the Gainesville Police Department has indicated that it appears the Ford Escape Pickup turned left across the path of the tractor trailer.
 Photos at the scene show significant front end damage to the tractor and the Ford Cab is sheared clean off of the chassis, which is consistent with a high energy impact.The key issue with a signalized intersection will, of course, be the color of the traffic light at the time the pickup turned left.
 If the eyewitness data shows that the pickup had the light and the tractor trailer ran their signal, legal responsibility should fall on the driver.